basilevh/spatialaudiogen/README.md

 Run `python scrapping/download.py -h` for help.

-This script uses `youtube-dl` to download pre-selected audio and video formats for which the encoding scheme has been verified.
+This script uses `yt-dlp` to download pre-selected audio and video formats for which the encoding scheme has been verified.
 Videos are downloaded into the `data/orig` directory.
 Unfortunately, a small number of videos have been removed by the creators and will be skipped (36 out of 1189 at the time of writing).